OctopusDeploy/OctoProduct/chapter1/index.md

 The production environment is the final destination of a deployment, and is where applications are exposed to end users.

 We have learned from most of our customers that continuous delivery *works for them*.
-So while the majority of the pillars described in this book apply equally well to continuous delivery and continuous deployment, we'll approach them from a continuous delivery point of view.
+So while the majority of the pillars apply equally well to continuous delivery and continuous deployment, we'll approach them from a continuous delivery point of view.

 ### What is an environment?